morey-tech/managed-argocd-lab-template/README.md

 The charts are managed in a GitHub repo by developers.
 They connect directly to the cluster to deploy changes from the `main` branch using `helm`, which requires privileged access.

 To prepare for the lab scenario, you can think of what to name your *organization* and *environment*.
-For example, your *organization* could be your GitHub username and your *environment* “laptop”.
+For example, your *organization* could be your GitHub username and your *environment* “staging”.

 - You will use the *organization* name for creating an organization while setting up your account on the Akuity Platform.
 - You will use the *environment* name for the cluster and the App of Apps Application in Argo CD.